-3. Press the training button on the garage door opener unit until the indicator next to the button comes on.
+3. Press the learn button on the garage door opener unit until the indicator next to the button comes on.
 The indicator may blink, or come on and stay on.
 You then have approximately 30 seconds to complete the following steps.

 - 4. Press and hold the button on HomeLink for 3 to 4 seconds. - 5.
-Press and hold the HomeLink button again for 3 to 4 seconds.
-This should turn off the training indicator on the garage door opener unit.
-(Some systems may require you to press the button up to three times.) - 6.
-Press the HomeLink button again.
+Press the HomeLink button again for about 1 second.
 It should operate the garage door.